Lexical chain: Morris and Hirst's approach

-Approaches and Methods
+Computational methods

 The use of lexical chains in natural language processing tasks (text similarity, word sense disambiguation, document clustering, etc.) has been widely studied in the literature.
 Barzilay et al. use lexical chains to produce summaries from texts.
 They propose a technique based on four steps: segmentation of original text, construction of lexical chains, identification of reliable chains, and extraction of significant sentences.
 Silber and McCoy also investigates text summarization, but their approach for constructing the lexical chains runs in linear time.

 Some authors use WordNet to improve the search and evaluation of lexical chains.
 Budanitsky and Kirst compare several measurements of semantic distance and relatedness using lexical chains in conjunction with WordNet.
 Their study concludes that the similarity measure of Jiang and Conrath presents the best overall result.
 Moldovan and Adrian study the use of lexical chains for finding topically related words for question answering systems.
 This is done considering the glosses for each synset in WordNet.
 According to their findings, topical relations via lexical chains improve the performance of question answering systems when combined with WordNet.
 McCarthy et al. present a methodology to categorize and find the most predominant synsets in unlabeled texts using WordNet.
 Different from traditional approaches (e.g. BOW), they consider relationships between terms not occurring explicitly.
 Ercan and Cicekli explore the effects of lexical chains in the keyword extraction task through a supervised machine learning perspective.
 In Wei et al. combine lexical chains and WordNet to extract a set of semantically related words from texts and use them for clustering.
 Their approach uses an ontological hierarchical structure to provide a more accurate assessment of similarity between terms during the word sense disambiguation task.